A gathering of heroes

 The former U.S. senator of Kansas — erstwhile vice-presidential and presidential candidate and, of course, decorated and badly injured World War II veteran — stands tall and displays his characteristic wit and personal touch with each vet.

-A stool later is brought for him as the vets keep pouring in.
+A stool later is brought for him as the day grows long and there’s no shortage of vets pouring in.

 “What’s your story?”
 Dole asks.